Salt N' Pepper: Box office

 The film became a sleeper hit at the box office, completing a run of 100 days at many centres in Kerala.
 Its 100th-day celebration was held in Dubai on 27 October, with a concert by Avial.
 Bijibal also performed at the event.

 The film collected ₹ 5.1 crore from fifty days of its release at the Kerala box office.

 Soundtrack

 The soundtrack to the film features three songs composed by Bijibal, two romantic melodies and a folk tune, as well as a song written by Malayalee rock band Avial, "Aanakkallan".
 It is the band's first release since their self-titled debut album, released in 2008.
 Avial singer Tony John says that "this song is more or less like a teaser for our second album".
 A music video, which appears at the end of the film, was also produced.
 John said: "We had loads of fun shooting the video, which is very kind of like what you would see in a music video rather than a filmy number".
-The video, directed by Aashiq Abu, is the second one for Avial after their first hit, "Nada Nada".
-It is also the first Avial track with John as the lead singer and Benjamin Isaac as the bass player.